brayan-edison/Colorectal-Histology-Classifier/README.md

 #### Data Augmentation layer:
 A data augmentation layer that performs random flip, random rotation and random zoom is used as the first layer of the network.

 This layer is used to introduce diversity in training dataset so that our model generalizes well for the testing phase.
+The layer is fed images in batches of 32.
 ```
-Input shape: (150, 150, 3)
+Input shape: (32, 150, 150, 3)
-Output shape: (150, 150, 3)
+Output shape: (32, 150, 150, 3)
 ```
+#### Convolutional Layers and Dense Layers:
+2d convolutional layers are used with filter sizes 32 and 64.
+Activation function for each Conv2d layer is Rectified Linear function (ReLu) which is a piecewise linear function.
+ReLu is used to overcome the vanishing gradient problem that allows the model to learn faster and perform better.
+The kernel for all convolutinal layers is of size (3x3) in order to maximize shape detection.

+2 stacks of 2 conv2d layers with filter size 32, where each stack is followed by a batchnormalization and a maxpooling layer.
+This is followed by another 2 stacks of 2 conv2d layers with filter size 64, where each stack is followed by a batchnormalization and a maxpooling layer.

+The convolutional layers are followed by 2 dense layers with 512 units each, again with ReLu activation and finally a final output layer with 8 layers with a softmax activation function.